hivesolutions/viriatum/README.md

 symbols loaded.

     ./configure --enable-embed

+Addiotional information about the compilation flags may be found [here](http://php.net/manual/en/configure.about.php).

 Then the PHP modules must be compiled with `CFLAGS` variable set to point to the proper include directories.